eideeivindsen/react-beginner-course-day-2/03-pokemon-project/README.md

-### Part 2: Display all your pokemon on screen
+### 📌 Part 2: Display all your pokemon on screen

-We want to display all the photos for all the pokemons we now have stored in our `pokemonList` state.
-Remember, pokemonList is an array of names.
+We want to display all the photos for all the pokemons we now have stored in our state.
+Remember, the state is an array of names.

-Lets create a new file called `PokemonDisplayer.jsx`
+Lets create a new file called `PokemonGallery.jsx`

-`PokemonDisplayer` should do the following:
+`PokemonGallery` should do the following:
 - Recieve a list of pokemon-names as a property
-- Map over these names, return divs displaying the name
+- Map over these names, for each name return a div displaying the name
-- Pass our list of pokemon names as a prop from `App.tsx`
+- Pass the list of pokemon names as a prop from `App.tsx`

 A reiteration for how one can pass props to a component, and make that component use the recieved props